 CR2 Register.
 The virtual (linear) address that caused the #PF is stored in the CR2 register.
-Figure 8-1 shows the legacy 32-bit CR2 register.
+The legacy CR2 register is 32 bits long.
 The CR2 register in the AMD64 architecture is 64 bits long, as shown in Figure 8-1.
-In AMD64 implementations, only the low-order 32 bits of CR2 can be used in legacy mode.
-The processor clears the high-order 32 bits of CR2 when it is written in legacy mode either by software or during a page fault.
+In AMD64 implementations, when either software or a page fault causes a write to the CR2 register, only the low-order 32 bits of CR2 are used in legacy mode; the processor clears the high-order 32 bits.